 Admissions

-their child attending the club will be given an equal opportunity for admission.
+Children of all abilities are accepted into S4A and families interested in having their child attending the club will be given an equal opportunity for admission.

 Inclusive Environment

-S4A Sports 4 All use developmentally appropriate practices and consider the unique needs of all children when planning activities.
+S4A use developmentally appropriate practices and consider the unique needs of all children when planning activities.
 Staff will make every attempt to make any adaptations or modifications necessary to meet the needs of the children.
 Schedules, routines and activities are and any adaptations will be reviewed with families and other professionals supporting the child if necessary.

 Confidentiality

-and previously enrolled children and their families.
-All staff will be briefed on the need for
+Confidentiality applies to all verbal and written information about potential, enrolling and previously enrolled children and their families.
+All staff will be briefed on the need for confidentiality and will be expected to fulfill their obligation to respect the protection of privacy.

 Written records will be stored in a secure location with access limited to the director.
 No information will be released about a child and the parent/legal guardian during enrollment or transition to another receiving program or school without first receiving the written permission of the parent/guardian.